 In 1991, the Government of India had initiated the process of liberalization of the Indian economy.
 Foreign Investments were permitted in various sectors of India.
-This lead to an increase in foreign exchange reserves of India.
+This lead to an increase in the foreign exchange reserves of India.

 Service Areas Within FEMA Advisory & Compliance